ren3zo/exoix/README.md

   op: 2,
   d: {
     // subscribe_to_ids should be an array of user IDs you want to subscribe to presences from
-    // if Lanyard doesn't monitor an ID specified, it won't be included in INIT_STATE
+    // if Exoix doesn't monitor an ID specified, it won't be included in INIT_STATE
     subscribe_to_ids: ["94490510688792576"]
   }
 }